djmad123/100-days-of-code/log.md

 ### Day 1: Mar 9, 2020

-**Today's Progress**: Suggested starting with JS Clock:
+**Today's Progress**: Suggested starting with JS Clock.

 Pick a language (prefer JS)
-Learn 2 concepts each day & implement them in JS pick any small project form github or any where just spend hours on understanding the code, the flow, code structure.
+1) Learn 2 concepts each day & implement them in JS

+2) pick any small project form github or any where just spend hours on understanding the code, the flow, code structure.

-Clone the project, play with code
+3) Clone the project, play with code

-Once you are comfortable, try to add a new functionality
+4) Once you are comfortable, try to add a new functionality

 **Thoughts:** I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
 Canvas is still new for me, but I managed to figure out some basic functionality.